Valdorff/rp-thoughts/2023_11_rapid_research_incubator/direct_capture.md

 ![Chart showing vote power](direct_voting.png)

 ### Variations
+- See [direct_capture_2.md](direct_capture2.md) for my preferred variant (preferred over this one).
+This uses a modified version of RPIP-30's curve to most heavily reward RPL staking alongside rETH supply creation.
+- Since we're now also giving _present_ commission to RPL, we could reduce their share.
+Eg, go with 50%-75% to NOs instead of the calculated 22%.
+  - This could be ~dynamic based on market share updated every ~3 periods.
+For example, it could be 20% if we are at or above 15% market share, 90% if we are at or below 1%, and linearly interpolated in between.
 - We can provide a bonus to folks that do both RPL staking and Node Operation.
 As a rough example, we could provide double weight to RPL valued at 10% of borrowed ETH.
 This would help push rewards towards "create rETH supply", which is important for growth.
-  - I like something along these lines a lot, as it is a thematically smaller step, while still enabling pure RPL and pure ETH for those that want them.
+  - I like something along these thematically, but I think number selection is a challenge and it adds a knob.
-- Since we're now also giving _present_ commission to RPL, we could reduce their share.
-Eg, go with 50%-75% to NOs instead of the calculated 22%.
-At maturity, as we see ~all RPL staked and fewer very RPL-heavy NOs, we can move commission back to RPL.